writethedocs/www/docs/conf/portland/2022/cfp-email-templates.rst

    Keep in mind that we do run several batches of lightning talks that you can sign up for at the event.
 We also have an unconference space which is a great chance for more informal discussions.
 We'd love to have you, your ideas, and your passion at the conference--on stage or not, they're what make this event great!

    Thanks again for your proposal.
-We strongly encourage you to submit again, for future events, and in the meantime we hope to see you in {city} or online!
+We strongly encourage you to submit again, for future events, and in the meantime we hope to see you in {{city}} or online!

    The Write the Docs Team